Are other walk-in manufacturers using extruded polystyrene?

 How much do your walk ins-typically weigh?

-Panels weigh 2.9 lbs per sq. ft., floors weigh 3.9 lbs per sq. ft., and the door weighs 165 lbs.
-Depending on the size of the walk-in you are purchasing some simple math should give you a better idea of what your walk-in weight will total up to.back to top
+Wall and ceiling panels weigh 2.4 lbs per sq. ft., floors weigh 3.9 lbs per sq. ft., and the standard door weighs 165 lbs.
+For a reinforced floor or an outdoor hurricane walk-in, weight will increase by approximately 10%.
+Depending on the size of the walk-in you are purchasing some quick math should give you a better idea of what your walk-in weight will total up to.back to top

 What does R-value mean?